axelvaldez/radical-companies/_posts/miscellaneous/2023-04-15-no-more-meetings.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>Instead of having &ldquo;meetings&rdquo; we are going to try having &ldquo;collaboration&rsquo; or &ldquo;coordination&rsquo; meetings.
-Of course, <span class="_quotespan">do not have a meeting unless you have an agenda,</span> but naming it makes it more to the point and it also limits the agenda.</p>
+Of course, this sounds like a subset of <span class="_quotespan">do not have a meeting unless you have an agenda,</span> but changing the name makes it more to the point and it also limits the agenda.</p>

 <div class="_next">
  <span style="float:left; " >                                                                             &lt; Previous</span>